philipschm1tt/talk_ksqldb_joins/script.md

 # Demo 2: Write Messages Manually

-kafkacat is a powerful CLI tool to consume and produce Kafka messages.
+kcat is a powerful CLI tool to consume and produce Kafka messages.
-Let’s look at a simple kafkacat command.
+Let’s look at a simple kcat command.

-    kafkacat -b localhost:9092 -t customer_accounts -C -c5
+    kcat -b localhost:9092 -t customer_accounts -C -c5

-We call kafkacat with my local Kafka broker and the topic customer_accounts.
+We call kcat with my local Kafka broker and the topic customer_accounts.
 We use -C for the consumer mode and -c5 to consume the first five messages in the topic.

-At this point, kafkacat looks comparable to to bundled Kafka command line tools, but we will shortly see that it is more powerful.
+At this point, kcat looks comparable to to bundled Kafka command line tools, but we will shortly see that it is more powerful.

 ---